 What happens when you find out your furnace is broken?
 It can be easy to panic and stress about what to do, especially during the cold winter months.
-With a few tested and proven steps, the Boise heating experts at Access Heating & Air can get you back up and running in no time.
+With a few tested and proven steps, the Boise heating experts at Access Heating & Air Conditioning can get you back up and running in no time.
 Check out the following signs that may indicate a broken furnace and what you should do to troubleshoot the problem.

 IMPORTANT: If you smell gas, make sure to shut the gas off to the furnace as quickly as possible.
 Locate the gas meter shut off – usually located next to the furnace and turn it off.

 And one final important note: Gas furnaces will produce carbon monoxide during operation.
 This is a normal part of how they work.
 When running safely they will exhaust all these fumes to the exterior of the home.
 But if the furnace is not running correctly this carbon monoxide can get inside the home in rare cases.
 Make sure you have a licensed heating technician look at your heating system on a routine basis for safety and operation.
-Having a reputable company like Access Heating & Air for your home heating system will be helpful so you never go without a plan during the winter.
+Having a reputable company like Access Heating & Air Conditioning for your home heating system will be helpful so you never go without a plan during the winter.

 Signs That Your Furnace Is Broken